jeffozozo/HistoryOfVideoGames/README.md

 *homework*: pick a genre and write about the important elements.
 What makes a good 'platformer' ?

 ### Week 11: Game Design Workshop
-- **Lecture 11.1**: Player Motivation – Flow, Bartle Types, Agency
+- **Lecture 11.1**: Game Engagement – Flow, Story, Agency, Game Elements, Goals
 - **Lecture 11.2**: Tinker-RPG Editor – Demo & First Design Exercise
   *Start work on game*
   *Come up with style, story and context*
   *Think about the goal of the game*

-  *homework*: write about and submit your ideas
+  *homework*: write about and submit your ideas.
+Submit early game structure, plans for additional assets.

 ### Week 12: Cultural Reflection
 - **Lecture 12.1**: Games and Identity – Politics, Gender, National Culture